4 min read

 Topic Cluster

-People visiting your blogs are looking to find the information they are looking for and move on.
+People visiting your blogs want to find the information they are looking for and move on.
 By grouping blogs into topic clusters, you make it easier for them to find whatever it is they are looking for.
 When you write a blog, you will always put searchable tags that group similar blogs together.
 Keep this narrow.
-When a visitor looks at your categories, they don’t want to be overwhelmed by options.
-Try not to have more than 7 categories of blogs users can navigate through.
+When visitors look at your categories, they don’t want to be overwhelmed by options.
+Try not to have more than seven categories of blogs users can navigate through.

 Blog Optimization